whizzosoftware/hobson-hub-rules/README.md

 ### hobson-hub-rules

-The Rules plugin provides provides the ability to define event-based triggers.
-In other words, triggers that are fired when specific Hobson Hub events occur (e.g. a light turns on or a person arrives home).
+The Rules plugin provides provides the ability to define event-based tasks.
+In other words, tasks that are triggered when specific Hobson Hub events occur (e.g. a light turns on or a person arrives home).